mrds90/PdM_TPFinal/README.md

   ![alt text](https://github.com/mrds90/PdM_TPFinal/blob/main/docs/HardwareSetup.png?raw=true)
 ## Help

-The selecte board could be incorrect.
+The selected board could be incorrect.
 To resolve this you can write in the terminal
 ```
 make select_board
 ```